nextstrain/project-board/README.md

 - The status is set to **Done** when:
     - A PR is merged or closed.
     - An issue is closed.
+- The item is **archived** when its status is set to Done.
+See the workflow for the exact query.